cite-architecture/cts-sns-registry/.github/ISSUE_TEMPLATE/propose-new-cts-urn-subnamespace.md

 Please supply the following information:

--  Subnamespace abbreviation
+Subnamespace abbreviation:

-- URI for the subnamespace
+URI for the subnamespace:

-- summary description of the corpus identified by this subnamespace
+Summary description (one line) of the corpus identified by this subnamespace:

-- Name of contact person
+Name of contact person:

-- Contact email
+Contact email:

-- URL for more information about identifiers in this subnamespace
+URL for more information about identifiers in this subnamespace: